GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Proper display** of all calculation details and charts
 - **Comments visibility**: Show shareable comments if added by premium user (readonly)
 - **Notes privacy**: Private notes are NEVER shown on shared pages
-- **Interactive charts**: MUST include all charts with full interactivity
+- **Interactive charts**: MUST include all interactive charts with full interactivity
 - **Professional services above tabs**: Marketing content positioned prominently (if enabled)
 - **Marketing control respected**: Only show marketing if premium user enabled it
+- **Section state respected**: Only show tabs for sections that were enabled in the original calculation

 ### Chart Requirements for Shared Pages
 - **All interactive charts**: Pie charts, bar charts, line charts must be included